Power Pro Wrestling

 Memphis Power Pro Wrestling (Power Pro Wrestling) was a Memphis, Tennessee based professional wrestling promotion that was founded by Randy Hales.
 It was affiliated with Memphis Championship Wrestling and World Wrestling Federation.
-It was the first developmental territory for the World Wrestling Federation.
-The roster featured WWF-contracted wrestlers sent for training and experience like Kurt Angle and Matt Bloom (Tensai/Albert), Daniel Bryan and Memphis wrestling legends Bill Dundee and Jerry Lawler, Brian Christopher and many others.
+It was one of the first developmental territories for the World Wrestling Federation.
+The roster featured WWF-contracted wrestlers sent for training and experience like Kurt Angle and Matt Bloom (Tensai/Albert), Bryan Danielson and Memphis wrestling legends Bill Dundee and Jerry Lawler, Brian Christopher and many others.

 It operated from April 1998 to April 2001.
 The promotion was booked by Randy Hales and Brandon Baxter.